-- $13 million verdict for a woman who suffered a brain injury after a logging truck spilled its load onto the car she was riding in.
+- $13 million verdict for a teenager who suffered a brain injury after a poorly lit logging truck made a U-turn in front of the car she was riding in.

 - $9.65 million settlement in a wrongful death case involving an asleep-at-the-wheel tractor-trailer driver with a history of drug use that was covered up by his employer.

 - Over $7 million settlement in a wrongful death case in which the truck had faulty brakes and the driver had a poor driving record.

 - $5.2 million verdict on behalf of a man who was injured and lost his wife in a truck accident.

 - $4 million settlement for a construction company owner who was struck head-on by a semi-truck.